neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/shell-basics.md

 ## Enhance your terminal

 Something that developers do all the time via the terminal is installing new software or tools, just as we will in this exercise.
-One of the many features of our shell zsh is its extensibility.
+One of the many features of our shell `zsh` is its extensibility.
 We can install plugins which will improve our developer experience significantly.
 You can install all necessary programs by following the installation steps on the respective websites.
 So let's get started!

 1. install the zsh framework [oh my zsh](https://ohmyz.sh/#install) (follow the instructions on their installation page).
 This framework helps us to manage the zsh configuration.
 2. install [homebrew](https://brew.sh/), the package manager for MacOS.
 With homebrew we can install packages (e.g. programs, extensions, tools,...) via the command line.
 3. install [powerlevel10k](https://github.com/romkatv/powerlevel10k#homebrew), a powerful zsh theme.
 Follow the installation instructions under `Homebrew`.
+Please don't forget to install the recommended font as described under `Getting Started`
-4. run the following command to configure your the powerlevel10k theme: `p10k configure`
+4. run the following command to download a configuration for powerlevel10k theme: <br>
+`curl -s https://raw.githubusercontent.com/neuefische/zsh-setup/main/configs/.p10k.zsh > ~/.p10k.zsh;`
+5. if you feel very confident in the terminal, you can adjust the powerlevel10k configuration with this command: <br>
+`p10k configure`

 ## Resources